-Number of meetings held during 2014: 6
+Number of meetings held during 2015: 6

-During the year the Board of Statutory Auditors met six times, with meetings lasting approximately two and a half hours on average.
-As regards the current year, six meetings are scheduled and the Board of Statutory Auditors has already met twice in 2015.
-The percentage attendance of Auditors in these meetings in 2014 is shown in the table above.
+During the year the Board of Statutory Auditors met six times, with meetings lasting approximately two hours and forty minutes on average.
+As regards the current year, seven meetings are scheduled and the Board of Statutory Auditors has already met twice in 2016.
+The percentage attendance of Auditors in these meetings in 2015 is shown in the table above.

 The Board of Statutory Auditors conducted an internal verification of its independence after its appointment.
 It was found from the outcome of that verification that all the Statutory Auditors in office possessed the requirements for independence according to Art.
 148 of the TUF and also with regard to the criteria contained in the CG Code.
-That assessment was repeated with a positive outcome on 23rd February 2015.
+That assessment was repeated with a positive outcome on $4^{\rm th}$ March 2016.

 In the procedure prepared by the Company governing significant transactions, or in which a Director holds an interest, it was specified that, as is the case for the Directors, any auditor who holds a personal or third party interest in a specific transaction of the Company must inform the other Auditors and the Board in a timely and thorough manner about the nature, terms, origin and extent of his interest.

 The Board of Statutory Auditors has checked the independence of the audit firm KPMG S.p.A., checking both compliance with legislative provisions and the nature and extent of services other than financial auditing provided to a number of subsidiaries by the same audit firm and by the entities belonging to the latter's network.
-For information concerning services other than those of auditing the accounts provided by the audit firm to the Company and its subsidiaries, reference may be made to the relative attachment "Disclosure of auditors' fees for accounting audits and other services" to the consolidated financial statements at 31st December 2014 and the draft separate financial statements of Recordati S.p.A. at 31st December 2014.
-The Board of Statutory Auditors, in the performance of its activities, liaised with the Chief of Group Audit and with the Risk Committee through the constant presence in Committee meetings, in which the Chief of Group Audit also usually participates.
-It also worked with the Supervisory Committee appointed in accordance with Legislative Decree No. 231/2001.
-The Board reported to the Director with Responsibility for the internal control and risk management system.
-Finally, it participated in the work of the Remuneration Committee.
+For information concerning services other than those of auditing the accounts provided by the audit firm to the Company and its subsidiaries, reference may be made to the relative attachment "Disclosure of auditors' fees for accounting audits and other services" to the consolidated financial statements at 31st December 2015 and the draft separate financial statements of Recordati S.p.A. at 31st December 2015.